Grimfuldev/Let_it_Die_Local_Saver/README.md

 Steam save folder is usually:
 yourSteamFolder\steamapps\common\LET IT DIE\Savedata
 Inside that there is a .sav with a long number.
 Point SOURCE at Savedata folder.
-If you close the game and open it again before FLUSH_WAIT finishes, don't start a second copy of the launcher.
-The first one is still waiting to copy.
-If the game is already open again, it skips that backup and waits until you quit that session.